-The Corporation must take certain risks to remain competitive and encourage members of senior management to achieve growth objectives expected by shareholders.
-However, the HRCG ensures that policies and compensation plans in place do not encourage members of senior management to take excessive risks.
-It is therefore important that the objectives of members of senior management do not encourage them to make decisions that are profitable in the short term but that could undermine the Corporation's long-term viability.
+The Corporation must take certain risks to remain competitive and encourage Named Executive Officers to achieve growth objectives expected by shareholders.
+However, the HRCG ensures that policies and compensation plans in place do not encourage Named Executive Officers to take excessive risks.
+It is therefore important that the objectives of Named Executive Officers do not encourage them to make decisions that are profitable in the short term but that could undermine the Corporation's long-term viability.
 For this purpose, the following measures have been implemented: